Cluster Categorification of Rank 2 Webs: Cactus sequence and Main Result

 The cactus sequence begins with a cluster that includes all of the functions $\tcfr{a}{b}{c}$ for $a+b+c=k$.
 Over the course of the mutations in the cactus sequence, one sees all of the functions of the form $\tcfr{a,d}{b}{c}$ defined above.
 At the end of the sequence, one is left with the functions $\tcfr{a,d}{b}{c}$ where $d=0$, and these are the all the rank $2$ webs in $\mathcal{W}$, up to stretching.

 The particulars of this mutation sequence, like the precise sequence of mutations and the clusters that occur along the way, are not so important for us.
-We will only use that each mutation which has the following form:
+What is important for us is that each mutation has the following form: